stonepros/stone/doc/releases/nautilus.rst

   field with an ``addrs`` section to reflect that OSDs may bind to multiple addresses.

-* CephFS clients without the 's' flag in their authentication capability string will no longer be able to create/delete snapshots.
+* StoneFS clients without the 's' flag in their authentication capability string will no longer be able to create/delete snapshots.
 To allow ``client.foo`` to create/delete snapshots in the ``bar`` directory of filesystem ``cephfs_a``, use command: